 We offer numerous effective treatments for reducing the appearance of skin discoloration and promoting a more uniform complexion.
 These treatments include laser both resurfacing and non-resurfacing, chemical peels, liquid nitrogen and microdermabrasion.

 - Laser resurfacing— Using laser energy to remove the outer layer of the epidermis removes or lessens the appearance of brown spots.

 - Intense pulsed light— Light wavelengths that correspond to the color of the brown spots are emitted onto the skin.
 The melanin in the spots absorbs the energy, causing spot to break up and the body to shed the darker skin.

 - Cryosurgery— When liquid nitrogen is sprayed onto a brown spot, the spots dries up and peels off.
 It may eventually come back, but this lightens the spot or removes it.

 - Chemical peels— Chemical peels remove varying amounts of skin, depending on the chemical used.
 When new skin replaces the skin that has peeled, it grows without the brown spots.

-- Microdermabrasion— This procedure sprays tiny crystals across the skin, lightly abrading the surface.
+- Microdermabrasion— During the microdermabrasion procedure tiny crystals are sprayed across the skin, lightly abrading the surface.
 This lightens brown spots.